tomaszrykala/DoReFindMi/README.md

 - Apa102 Led Strip
 - Alphanumeric Display

-Classes which provide access to these components implement `things.supplier.*Supplier` adapter interfaces and contain minimal logic themselves to allow replacing them with other compatible devices, or a subset thereof, or stubs in tests.
-There are unit tests which do just that in the test source set.
+Classes which provide access to these components implement `things.supplier.*Supplier` adapter interfaces and contain minimal logic to enable replacing them with other compatible devices, or a subset thereof, or stubs in tests.
+There are unit tests which do just that in the `test` source set.
 The logic of interaction with the devices is implemented in their respective `things.controller.*Controller` classes.
-A Game contains of rounds which are initiated and announced when completed by `GameController` class, and Player’s \*moves/guesses\* are validated by `Game` class.
+A game contains of rounds which are initiated and announced when completed by `GameController` class, and Player’s \*moves/guesses\* are validated by `Game` class.

 Build and install
 =================